projectara/greybus-spec/source/device_class.rst

 Greybus Vibrator On Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus vibrator on operation allows the AP to request the vibrator be enabled for the specified number of milliseconds.
+The Greybus vibrator on operation allows the AP Module to request the vibrator be enabled for the specified number of milliseconds.

 Greybus Vibrator On Request